gregwhitaker/envopts/README.md

 # envopts
 [![Build Status](https://travis-ci.org/gregwhitaker/envopts.svg?branch=master)](https://travis-ci.org/gregwhitaker/envopts)

-Parses an environment variable containing multiple system parameters and sets the parameters for use in a Java application.
+Parses an environment variable containing multiple system properties and sets the properties for use in a Java application.

-This is useful for when you want to supply a bunch of system parameters to a Docker container.
+This is useful for when you want to supply a bunch of system properties to a Docker container.

 ## Importing
 The library is available on JCenter and Maven Central: